bseltz-cohesity/scripts/powershell/heliosVEbackup/README.md

 ## Configuring the Scripts

-Place both files in a folder together.
+Place all three script files in a folder together.
 Then edit the top sections of heliosVEbackup.ps1 to match your environment:

 ```powershell
 # vSphere parameters